-This side of east Maui is drier, has less severe storms, and less occurrence of malaria carrying mosquitoes than the wet, windward slopes.
+The leeward side of east Maui is drier and has fewer severe storms.
 Kiwikiu were once found in this area prior to forest destruction by feral ungulates.
-The forest was predominately koa (Acacia koa), a tree that Kiwikiu was historically noted to prefer.
+The forest was dominated by koa (Acacia koa), a tree that Kiwikiu was historically thought to prefer.
 Although much of the area has been severely degraded by non-native ungulates for well over 120 years, there are large gulches with remnant forest remaining and restoration efforts will provide suitable habitat for Kiwikiu again in the future (see Restoration).

-See US Fish and Wildlife Service Revised Recovery Plan for Hawaiian Forest Birds for a more in depth Maui Parrotbill recovery plan (part II, page 2-77) as well as the 5-Year Recovery Plan drafted by the Kiwikiu Working Group.
+See US Fish and Wildlife Service Revised Recovery Plan for Hawaiian Forest Birds for a more in depth Maui Parrotbill recovery plan (part II, page 2-77).

 Mohamed bin Zayed Species Conservation Fund documentary segment that features Kiwikiu and Maui Forest Bird Recovery Project.